Nandhuarumalla/Employee-Attendance-tracking-system/README.md

+Name:Arumalla Nandini
+College Name:Vignan's Lara Institute of Technology and Science Phone No:7013360967
 # Employee-Attendance-tracking-system

 A full-stack web application for managing employee attendance, tracking work hours, and generating comprehensive analytics reports.
 Built with Node.js/Express backend and React frontend with advanced data visualization capabilities.